efieleke/CommandLibForCPP/README.md

 Example Usage
 ----
-A sample project is included that tracks two robots moving towards 0,0.
+A sample project is included that tracks a robot arm moving towards 0,0.
 It demonstrates how to author a naturally asynchronous Command, and makes use of ParallelCommands, SequentialCommands, PeriodicCommand, TimeLimitedCommand and RetryableCommand.

 Other Languages
 ----